UKHO/docs/software-engineering-policies/Logging/LoggingPolicy.md

 - Consider the value of logs – e.g., we don’t need to log that an Azure Event Hub is in existence and healthy.
 - Avoid logging binary data to ElasticSearch.
 We should instead log a reference to the object that is stored in blob storage.
 - Consideration needs to be given to what is included in logs.
 Teams should avoid logging many different properties in the hope that they will then have captured everything.
-- On premise services need to have known mitigations for failures that may occur upon trying to ingest logs to Elastic (e.g. log to EventViewer, send an email notification to supporting team).
+- On-premise services need to have known mitigations for failures that may occur upon trying to ingest logs to Elastic (e.g. log to EventViewer, send an email notification to supporting team).

 ***